srakrn/2017-sophomore-semester-1/README.md

 * ADT
 	* Partial solutions to past year midterm tests.

 > Even though the link is public, please refrain from public sharing.
+The contents is provided as-is, and not intended to be a fully reliable source.